skarupke/sort/README.md

 <h2>Installation </h2>
 - This library is **include only**.
-- Don't need to link with any static or dynamic library.
-Only need a C++11 compiler
+- Don't need to link with any static or dynamic library. ska_sort needs C++17, the other libraries will compile with C++11
 - Only need to include the file boost/sort/sort.hpp